 Adapting with the times ‘The Furrow’ is now available online, has been optimised for mobile platforms and uses social media to reach out to a new and growing audience.
-Not forgetting its roots however, for those with more traditional tastes it is still available in print format.
+However, not forgetting its roots, for those with more traditional tastes it is still available in print format.

 With a wealth of tips including where travellers could find the best hotels, restaurants, mechanics, and (who would have thought it) tire dealers, not only did Michelin encourage more drivers to get out and explore, it also increased the number of potential customers available to them and positioned Michelin as the go-to tire dealer.
 Inspiring stuff!

 The challenge today is that everybody is doing it.
-Standing out from the crowd against such fierce competition requires not only a commitment to content marketing, but also the time, resource and ability to get it done.
+Standing out from the crowd against such fierce competition requires not only a commitment to content marketing but also the time, resource and ability to get it done.
 The days of throwing together a quick blog once or twice a week are long gone.
-Today’s content marketeers need to see the bigger picture.
+Today’s content marketers need to see the bigger picture.

 The rise of ‘Big Content’

-Never a sector to shy away from a buzzword, in 2015 marketeers are all about Big Content.
+Never a sector to shy away from a buzzword, today’s marketers are all about Big Content.
 But what does ‘Big Content’ actually mean?

 Put simply Big Content is content that takes effort.

 The feedback suggests yes.
-Big Content is not usually something people look at once and promptly forget all about.
-People come back to Big Content; they refer to it and share it.
+Big Content is not something people look at once and promptly forget about.
+People come back to Big Content; they refer to it and they share it.